Somerset NHS Foundation Trust: History

 The trust was formed from the merger of Somerset Partnership NHS Foundation Trust and Taunton and Somerset NHS Foundation Trust on 1 April 2020.

 In September 2021 a new diagnostic centre was opened on the outskirts of Taunton near the M5, operating in partnership with Rutherford Health.
 The centre provides CT scans, magnetic resonance imaging, X-rays, ultrasound and other imaging services.
 The trust pay a tariff price for activity and is reimbursed for the use of its staff.
 Rutherford Health went into liquidation in June 2022 and a new contract was developed with Alliance Medical.

 In November 2020 a merger with Yeovil District Hospital NHS Foundation Trust was reportedly planned, creating England’s first provider of primary, acute, community and mental health care services.

 The merger took place on 1 April 2023.

 On 13 May 2025, the trust announced that the special care baby unit and inpatient maternity services at Yeovil Hospital would be suspended for six months after a warning notice was issued by the CQC.
-As of 19 May 2025, expectant mothers will have to travel to either Musgrove Park Hospital in Taunton, Dorset County Hospital in Dorchester or Royal United Hospital in Bath to receive maternity care.
+Since 19 May 2025, expectant mothers have had to travel to either Musgrove Park Hospital in Taunton, Dorset County Hospital in Dorchester or Royal United Hospital in Bath to receive maternity care.
+Maternity and special care baby services will be reinstated at Yeovil Hospital on 21 April 2026.